 Step 5: Manage your direct reports’ expenses

-If you’re a manager or admin that’s been designated as the approver for other team members’ transactions, you can monitor any inbound requests from the Inbox page of your dashboard.
+If you’re a manager, account admin, or card admin that’s been designated as the approver for other team members’ transactions, you can monitor any inbound requests from the Inbox page of your dashboard.
 This includes reviewing expenses, bill payment drafts, and higher budget limit requests.

 Step 6: Learn about repayments and reimbursements

 Reimbursements (domestic or global) refer to business expenses that you make on a personal card which you can request be paid back.
 Repayments are personal expenses you make on your Brex card that you subsequently pay your company back for.